sheu247/journey-optimizer.en/help/using/configuration/about-subdomain-delegation.md

 | **Full delegation** | Create the subdomain and namespace record.
 Adobe will then configure all DNS records required for Adobe Campaign.<br/><br/>In this setup, Adobe is fully responsible for managing the subdomain and all the DNS records. | Low |
 | **CNAME, custom method** |  Create the subdomain and namespace record.
 Adobe will then provide the records to be placed in your DNS servers and will configure the corresponding values in Adobe Campaign DNS servers.<br/><br/>In this setup, both you and Adobe share responsibility for maintaining DNS. | High |

+For both delegation types, Adobe manages the certificate renewal process.
+The renewal occurs automatically when the certificate approaches its expiration date.

 Additional information on domain configuration is available in [this documentation](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/product-specific-resources/campaign/ac-domain-name-setup.html).

 If you have any question regarding subdomain configuration methods, reach out to Adobe, or eventually contact Customer Care to request Deliverability consulting.